yegor256/blog/_drafts/prestructor.md

 However, very often it's necessary to do exactly that: perform some manipulations with the objects provided as arguments and only then assign them to the attributes of the constructed object.
-For this purpose I suggest using prestructors, which could be methods or standalone objects.
+For this purpose I suggest using prestructors, which could be methods or stand-alone objects.

 <!--more-->